waltercostamb/features_pipeline/README.md

 # Features pipeline

-This pipeline extracts features from bacterial genomes, such as kmers and gene orthologs.
+This pipeline extracts features from bacterial genomes, such as kmers and gene families.
 In this tutorial, you will learn how to use the pipeline with the example input provided in folder *genomes*.
-After learning how to use the pipeline, you can use it with your own data.
+After learning, you can use it with your own data.

 <p align="center">
   <img src="./figures/features_pipeline.png" alt="Alt Text" width="550"/>